fidars/VTU-1st-2nd-Sem-CCP-Lab-Programs-10CCP13-10CCP23/README.md

 List of Programs and Description : http://bit.ly/1pjwcO5

 Notes :

 Compiler Used : GNU C Compiler

 Editor Used : G editor

 Operating System: Fedora 18

-Tips to run the programs
+Instructions to run & execute C programs in FEDORA 18:

+1. Open TERMINAL

+    Applications -> SystemTools -> Terminal

-1. To create a C file
+2. To create a C file

     $ gedit filename.c

-2. To compile & check the errors
+3. To compile & check the errors

     $ cc filename.c

-3. To Check results/output
+4. To Check results/output

     $ ./a.out

-Thank you,
 Happy coding